LuceroSDJ/Building-A-Wireframe/README.md

 ## HIGHLITS
 ### `HTML 5:`
 introduced new `structural elements` to give valuable meaning to the structure of our pages and to bring light to structural semantics.
+Semantic code describes the value of content on a page making it easier to understand what each piece of content is about.
 #### Memorize & Understand `structural elements:`
 ```
 * <header> ... </header>